-The camera has a 1080p Full HD resolution, a wide 138-degree lens, and there is night vision too, so you can still see your pet once it gets dark.
+The camera has a 1080p Full HD resolution, a wide 160-degree lens, and there is night vision too, so you can still see your pet once it gets dark.

 Wall-mounted or sat on a low table, the Petcube Bites records video to the cloud, can be controlled by speaking to Alexa, and there is a scheduling feature to throw treats at set times during the day.
-Finally, the camera uses the Amazon Dash Replenishment service, so treats are automatically ordered when they run low.
+It can even re-order treats with Amazon Dash Replenishment service, when they run low.

 A little more compact than some of its rivals, the Pawbo Life is a pet camera and treat dispenser with a wide-angle HD camera, two-way audio, a laser to play with your pet, and a smartphone app for iOS and Android to control everything.
 Up to eight people can be logged into the app at once.

 You can also snap photos and save video recordings, but with a resolution of just 720p, image quality isn’t going to be as good as some of the Pawbo’s rivals, or your smartphone.
 In the Pawbo’s favor is a range of accessories sold under the company’s Theme Park brand, to help your pet learn and play.

 The Pawbo is smaller than many other pet cameras with treat dispensers, and is able to hold any small pellet-sized treats, not just ones sold by the company itself.